MicrosoftDocs/powerapps-docs/powerapps-docs/mobile/power-apps-mobile-notification.md

    > ![Select skip](media/create-notification-step3.png)

- 4. From the list of connectors and triggers select **Common Data Service (current enviroment)**.
+ 4. From the list of connectors and triggers select **Common Data Service (current environment)**.

     > [!div class="mx-imgBorder"]
     > ![Select Common Data Service](media/create-notification-step4.png)

- 5. Select the action which will trigger the notification.
+ 5. Select the action that will trigger the notification.

     > [!div class="mx-imgBorder"]
     > ![Choose a trigger for the notification](media/create-notification-step5.png)